east-01/AutoMetrics/README.md

-jobstotal | The total amount of cpu and gpu jobs between all namespaces. | N/A cvgpuhours | The total amount of cpu and gpu hours compared across all periods. | Time series cvgpujobs | The total amount of cpu and gpu jobs compared across all periods. | Time series
+jobstotal | The total amount of cpu and gpu jobs between all namespaces. | N/A cvgpuhours | The total amount of cpu and gpu hours compared across all periods. | Time series cvgpujobs | The total amount of cpu and gpu jobs compared across all periods. | Time series utilization | A comparison of resource hours used vs available across all periods. | N/A

 ### Command line arguments